Society & Work

 Creation and destruction

 Every WEF Future of Jobs Report projects both gross job creation and gross job destruction.
-The 2018 report was net positive (+58M); the 2020 report was net positive (+12M); the 2023 report is net negative (-14M) for the first time.
-This trend reflects growing consensus that AI, unlike previous automation waves, is displacing cognitive as well as physical work, threatening a broader range of occupations than manufacturing automation.
-The key variable is reskilling speed: if workers can rapidly acquire new skills, human labour remains competitive.
+The 2018 report was net positive (+58M); the 2020 report was net positive (+12M); the 2023 report was net negative (-14M) for the first time; the 2025 report turned positive again (+78M by 2030), driven by frontline roles (farmworkers, delivery drivers, construction), care jobs, and green economy roles.
+The key variable remains reskilling speed: 77% of employers plan to upskill workers, but 41% simultaneously plan to reduce headcount where AI can automate tasks.

 The geography of new jobs